EpistasisLab/Aliro/README.md

 ### Projects

 After a project has been created on FGLab, a corresponding *project implementation* must be specified in `projects.json`.
-If this machine is available to run experiments for the project created on FGLab, then add the following field to `projects.json`.
+If this machine is available to run experiments for the project created on FGLab, then add the following field to `projects.json` (an example is available at [example.projects.json](example.projects.json)).
+FGLab has an "Add to Machine" button which can automatically set up a template in `projects.json` for you (creating `projects.json` if it doesn't exist already).
 Note that `<project_id>` links the created project on FGLab and FGMachine's project implemetations in `projects.json`.

 ```json
 "<project_id>": {